pschaus/LINFO1121/source/part3/ex1.rst

 Exercise 3.1.4
-"""""""""""""""
+""""""""""""""

 *Exercise 3.1.25 of the book*.

 It is very common to first test the presence of a key before adding or modifying the corresponding entry.
-That successively generates several consecutive searches for the same key.
+That practice generates several consecutive searches for the same key.

-The idea of *caching* is to memorize internally the last accessed key and to use it opportunistically if it is still valid.
+The idea of *caching* is to store the last accessed key internally and to use it opportunistically if it is still valid.
 Modify ``BinarySearchST`` to incorporate this idea.